aietal/aimengpt/README.md

 ## How to install

-### Install IsaacGPT on your server or local machine
+### Install AimenGPT on your server or local machine

-You can run IsaacGPT on any x86 or arm64 system.
+You can run AimenGPT on any x86 or arm64 system.
 Make sure you have Docker installed.

 First, clone the Chroma repo: